Geology of the southern North Sea: Salt tectonics

 Salt tectonics is the movement of a significant amount of evaporites encompassing salt rock within a stratigraphic sequence of rocks.
 Within the southern North Sea basin this plays a huge role in the oil and gas industry because the tectonic events throughout the geologic timescale allowed these halokinesis structures to trap areas of natural resources.
 The major salt basins were clearly deposited by gravity driven measurements with three basinal areas: the German, English and Norwegian basins.
 The southern North Sea basin concerns the English and German Zechstein salt basins.
 The German basin can be categorized as a salt wall which is a linear diapiric structure possibly related either to basement faulting or to the controlling effect of regional dip, and the English basin is categorized as a salt pillow type of structure, developed in association with thinning of overlying beds but without diapiric effects.
 The major types of salt structures in this basin are salt pillows or swells which lie in the cores of buckle fold structures.

 Petroleum geology

 In general the reservoir potential is restricted to aeolian sandstone, although poorer quality potential reservoirs are found in fluvial sediment.
 About 85% of the gas production in the southern North Sea basin comes from the pre-Zechstein Permian sandstones and 13% from the Triassic fluvial sandstones.
-The sandstone deposited prior to the Zechstein evaporites are essentially the area in which the oil industry is pulling the natural resources from due to high quality seal from the salt diapers and pillows which acted as a buffer between structural segments.
+The sandstone deposited prior to the Zechstein evaporites are essentially the area in which the oil industry is pulling the natural resources from due to high quality seal from the salt diapirs and pillows which acted as a buffer between structural segments.
 Triassic sequence fluvial sandstones are of lesser quality of a reservoir because it was not sealed in a trap such as the Rotliegend.